second-string/lineup-list/README.md

 - GET `localhost/health` for healthcheck

+### Festival lineup files

+Two file formats are supported - text and YAML.
+Both are described below.
+The YAML format is more complex, but offers additonal functionality over the text format.

+IF both a text and YAML file are present for a festival/year combo, the YAML file will take priority and the text file will be ignored.

 ### Festival text file format

 If the festival has daily lineups released:
 - One artist on each line, followed by a comma, then the day they are performing
 - Days start at 1 for the first day of the festival